spicyyramen/Movies-ETL/README.md

-# Movies-ETL
+# Movies ETL
-Automated pipeline to intake Wikipedia data, Kaggle metadata, and MovieLens rating data and performs ETL by adding data to PostgreSQL database.
+Automated pipeline to intake Wikipedia data, Kaggle metadata, and MovieLens rating data and perform ETL by adding data to PostgreSQL database.

+## Reading in the Data Files
+- Imported Wikipedia JSON file, Kaggle metadata file, and MovieLens ratings data file into Pandas DataFrames